 There definitely are pros and cons to both.

-First, let me explain a little about protein.
+First, let's talk a little about protein.
 Protein contains amino acids.
 Our body breaks down protein into its component amino acids and then builds new proteins, which it uses to basically do — well — everything.
 Proteins build and maintain all the cells and tissues in our body.
 Most muscles and organs are made up mostly of protein.
 In fact, proteins are responsible for almost all of the body’s processes.

 So what’s the practical difference between animal and plant protein?
 Isn’t protein — protein?
 Turns out not all protein is created equal.